Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 ## Technical Guidelines

 Monthly Challenge team communication and facilitation mostly takes place in Slack and GitHub.
 In this section, you will find a guide on how to work with Slack and GitHub for the monthly challenge.

+### Update `#monthly-challenge` Channel's Topic and Description

+1. Click the down arrow next to the channel's name.
+2. Click the "Edit" button in the topic section.
+Fill it in with the name of the challenge and the link to the challenge page on the website.
+3. Click the "Edit" button in the description section.
+Fill it in with a brief description of the challenge.

 ### Setting Up a Slack Bot